 Supporting the transformation of Montana’s health care payment and delivery system by implementing value-based care which will improve health outcomes and contain costs.

-On the healthcare delivery side, MHCF has provided grants to support projects that aim to improve outcomes and contain costs, including integrated behavioral health implementation, programs to improve health outcomes among “high utilizers” of emergency and inpatient care, and other innovative pilot approaches.
+On the health care delivery side, we have provided grants to support projects that aim to improve outcomes and contain costs, including integrated behavioral health implementation, programs to improve health outcomes among “high utilizers” of emergency and inpatient care, and other innovative pilot approaches.

-In 2018 we will build on these early efforts.
-While IBH is the core of our work on value-based care delivery, Partnerships for Better Health competitive CFP grants will also continue to support innovative delivery system pilot projects as well.
-In addition, MHCF will begin evaluating what has worked well from among the value-based pilot projects we have supported and considering ways to support replication of any successful strategies.
+We are continuing to build on these early efforts.
+While integrated behavioral health is the core of our work on value-based care delivery, Partnerships for Better Health competitive Call for Proposals grants will also continue to support innovative delivery system pilot projects as well.
+In addition, we will begin evaluating what has worked well from among the value-based pilot projects we have supported and considering ways to support replication of any successful strategies.

 2019 Call for Proposals